Roger Federer says he won't walk away from tennis, promising his fans he'll still be involved in some capacity

 Italian Matteo Berrettini, the first alternate for the team tournament, will then take Federer's place over the weekend.

 "It's an event I don't want to mess with, but I know my limitations.
-I asked (Europe captain) Bjorn (Borg) if I could play one doubles, on Friday night, then Matteo comes in.
+I asked Bjorn if I could play one doubles, on Friday night, then Matteo comes in.

 "I'm nervous, I haven't played in so long."